 What is Tortious Interference?

 Tortious Interference refers to when a person or entity who was not party to a contract, deliberately and wrongfully interferes with a contractual or a business relationship.
-This tort typically occurs when a party deliberately acts in a way that will cause a breach of contract by another.
-There are however more than one type of tortious interference, each type carrying its own elements its own particular elements that must be proven:

 Unlike a breach of contract claim, tortious interference is a “tort" which is subject to state laws intended to protect against personal wrongs being committed.